Home » Type » Salad + Slaws » Balela Salad (Middle Eastern Chickpea Salad)

 How To Make Balela Salad

 • Dice the veggies.
-I diced them on the smaller side so they would be about the same size as the beans, or just slightly smaller.
-No need to skimp on the veggies, if you feel you’d rather use more of anything, by all means add as much as you like!
+I diced them on the smaller side so they would be about the same size as the beans or just slightly smaller.
+There is no need to skimp on the veggies; if you feel you’d rather use more of anything, by all means, add as much as you like!

-• Add the sumac, a good drizzle of olive oil, lemon juice, salt and pepper.
+• Finishing touch.
+Add the sumac, a good drizzle of olive oil, lemon juice, salt and pepper.
 Mix well to combine (shown below).

 top down view of balela salad just mixed together in a large bamboo mixing bowl with silver utensils with black handles

-• Serve your Middle Eastern chickpea salad with a handful of arugula thrown in.
-The arugula pairs well and looks great in the salad!
+• Serve your Middle Eastern chickpea salad with a handful of arugula.
+The arugula pairs well with the salad and looks great!

 a side angle view of balela salad in pita bread making balela pita wraps